HashirY/nextauth/imp.md

 go to google console create project then do the consent screen and then go to credentials o auth credentials and find them and add it to the env files obv we dont want a confirmation if the user signs through gmail or github so we need to mark them verified right for that add a event in the auth.ts and on linkedaccount just mark the users email as verified

+##

+Solving the wierd error when logged in with github and google with sameaccounts -> just add pages in auth.ts